 Dinesh Shah, MD, Professor, Department of Obstetrics & Gynecology and conducts clinical obstetrics research focused on the pathogenesis of preeclampsia.

 Alexsandra Zgierska, MD, PhD, Assistant Professor, Department of Family Medicine and Community Health, a clinician practicing in addiction medicine, her work focuses on substance use disorders (primarily opioids) and opioid use in pregnancy.

 Jane Mahoney, MD, Professor, Department of Medicine and Director of Dissemination and Implementation Resources at the Institute for Clinical & Translational Research.
 Her work centers on effective ways to get evidence based programs into practice.

 Population Health Sciences:

-Maureen Durkin, PhD, Professor and Interim Chair, Department of Population Health Sciences, and Director of the Population Health Graduate Program.
+Maureen Durkin, PhD, Professor and Chair, Department of Population Health Sciences, and Director of the Population Health Graduate Program.
 She is an epidemiologist whose research focuses on children with special health care needs.